Its-Yayo/Ramskit/README.md

 Ramskit is a single kit tool to encrypt and decrypt data.
 Ramskit will automate which file from a complete path the user wants to encrypt/decrypt.
-PRs and Issues are open for anyone that wants to contribute to my project.
+PRs and Issues are open for anyone who wants to contribute to my project.

 ## Getting Started